somsubhra88/Obsidian-Vault/Office/Coupon Sequence Diagram.md

-4. If it is not real-time, will RIT adjust the update frequency?
+4. will RIT adjust the update frequency if it is not real-time?

 Updation is not real-time; the updation frequency is 1 hour.